andyli/blog/content/2010-04-06_casahx-casa-lib-for-haxe.md

 I try to make all the classes as cross-target as possible so that you can use it in JS/C++/PHP/Neko (some of them need nme/neash/canvas-nme).

-With haXe's "using" keyword, the utility classes are even sweeter than the AS3 version.
+With haXe's `using` keyword, the utility classes are even sweeter than the AS3 version.
 Let's take an example form the official documentation(in AS3):